ugtrain/ugtrain/README_qanda.md

 while being in the game main menu or making an opponent immortal by accident in an array.
 This makes static memory freezing a lot safer.

 It is also planned to provide static memory adaption.
-This can be quite difficult as memory is accessed directly and we have to use a debugger to find the related code part in the game binary.
+But this can be quite difficult as memory is accessed directly and we have to use a debugger to find the related code part in the game binary.
 The goal is that static memory search has to be done only once.

-Furthermore, a REAL game trainer doesn't require own static memory search.
-If the memory location changes between game runs, then either the binary is a position independent executable (PIE) or this memory value is not static at all (e.g. stored on the heap) and dynamic memory cheating is required.
+If the memory location changes between game runs, then either the binary is a **position independent executable (PIE)** or this memory value is not static at all (e.g. stored on the heap) and dynamic memory cheating is required.

 The ugtrain has PIE support since version 0.2.0.
 Its trick is to determine the load address of the executable from /proc/$pid/maps and to add it to the static memory addresses from the config.
 So your config must be aware of PIE.
-The reason for the load address being different each execution is a security measure called address space layout randomization (ASLR).
-Also libraries are loaded at random location as these are position independent code (PIC).
+The reason for the load address being different each execution is a security measure called **address space layout randomization (ASLR)**.
+Also libraries are loaded at random location as these are **position independent code (PIC)**.
 There is a special scanmem version which supports PIC, PIE and ASLR as well (merged upstream 2014-05-16).